Your Second Most Important Relationship

 Jan 24, 2019

 The most important relationship for your career (and your life) is the relationship you have with yourself.
 The second most important relationship for your career is the relationship you have with your boss.
-No matter what you think of the person you report to, he or she will have a significant impact on the quality of your career now and in the future.
+No matter what you think of the person you report to, he or she will have a significant impact on your professional development and the quality of your career now and in the future.

 Here are seven secrets for building a rock-solid relationship with your supervisor: